Maidan Nezalezhnosti: History

-Early history and Tsarist Russia
+Early history

-Until the 10th century, the future square's site, as well as the rest of Khreshchatyk, was called Perevisyshch.
+Until the 10th century, the future square's site, as well as the rest of Khreshchatyk, was called Perevisyshche.
 It was located just to the south of the Kyiv City, beyond which were located territories of the Cave Monastery (Kyiv-Pechersky) along the Dnipro River.

 At the lower end of Sofiivska vulytsia (Sofia Street), which led to the High City, stood one of the three main gates of Old Kyiv (Yaroslav's City), the Lyadski Gates; the other two were the Golden Gates and Zhydivski Gates.
 Those gates are also mentioned in 1151, and around them lived the Polish population of the city, Lacka Sloboda.
-The Lyadksi Gates were destroyed during the storm of city by the Mongol army of Batu Khan in 1240.
+The Lyadski Gates were destroyed during the storm of city by the Mongol army of Batu Khan in 1240.

 Sometime during the 18th century, the new Pecherski Gates were erected; they stood until 1833.
 Until the early 19th century, the area was a low-lying vacant ground known as Goat Swamp (Kozyne Boloto).

 In the 1830s, the first wooden dwellings were built on the site, and in the 1850s stone buildings appeared.
 The most famous Ukrainian writer, Taras Shevchenko lived in that area in 1859, in a building between Mala Zhytomyrska (Little Zhytomyr) and Mykhailivska vulytsia (Michael's Street).

 Development rapidly intensified after the mid-19th century, when the territory gradually became the commercial center of Kyiv, which underwent an immense boom during the Russian Industrial Revolution, becoming the third most important city in the Russian Empire.
 Until 1871, it was called the Khreshchatitskaya Ploshchad (Khreshchatyk Square); it was a location for the local market and folk entertainment.
 In 1876, the Kyiv City Duma building was built here, and the area became known as the Dumskaya Ploshchad (Duma Square).
 A line from the Kyiv tram, the first electric tram built in the Russian Empire (opened 1892) reached the square in 1894.

 In 1913, in front of the City Duma, a monument of Pyotr Stolypin (who was assassinated in Kyiv in 1911) was constructed, and it stood there until March 1917 at the dawn of the Revolutionary war within the Empire.

-Soviet prewar years
+Soviet period

 Much of the square was destroyed in the Second World War.

 In 1919, the square was renamed Soviet Square.
 From 1935, it was called Kalinin Square, after Mikhail Kalinin, the first chairman of the Supreme Soviet of the USSR.